Nishapur: Independence and Qajar Era (18th & 19th century)

 After the death of Nader Shah Afshar in 1747, the area became an independent khanate under the reign of the Bayat chieftains.
-In 1754 Ahmad Shah Durrani captured Nishapur with the support of heavy artillery and imposed Shahrokh Shah as the ruler (Shah) of the western part of Greater Khorasan as a protectorate of the Durrani Empire.
+In 1754 Ahmad Shah Durrani captured Nishapur with the support of heavy artillery and imposed Shahrokh Shah as the ruler (Shah) of the western part of Khorasan as a protectorate of the Durrani Empire.

 The city was conquered in 1800 by the Qajars.
 In 1828, the city came under the influence of the Zafaranlu Confederacy but was given back to the Qajars in 1829.
 During the Revolt of Hasan Khan Salar, the city was an isolated outpost of Qajar rule led by Imamverdi Khan Bayat when most of Khorasan was under the wrath of Hasan Khan Salar.
 On March 21, 1849, Qajar forces entered Nishapur.

 Contemporary history

 Pahlavi dynasty

 A picture of the construction of Mausoleum of Omar Khayyam, on top of the Headstone of Omar Khayyam.
 This mausoleum was designed by Hooshang Seyhoun in the 20th century.

 The reconstruction of the Mausoleum of Omar Khayyam in Nishapur was commissioned by Reza Shah.
 Omar's previous tomb was separated from his tomb, and a white marble monument (Current Mausoleum), designed by the Iranian architect Hooshang Seyhoun, was erected over it.
 This mausoleum became one of the main symbols of the city and one of the known works of the modern Persian architecture.
 The influence of the architectural design of this mausoleum is visible on the coat of arms of the University of Neyshabur, Neyshabur University of Medical Sciences (NUMS), and other public, civil, and private organizations of the city.
 The construction of the new mausoleum was completed in the year 1963.
 The Tomb of Kamal-ol Molk was also built in Nishapur and designed by Seyhoun.
 The Wooden Mosque of Neyshabur was also built in the year 2000.

 The Second Asia-Pacific Jamboree was held at Baghrud Scots Park of Nishapur in preparation for The 15th World Scout Jamboree which was scheduled to be held 15–23 July 1979 in Nishapur but due to the political uncertainty of the Iranian Revolution in the country, the event was cancelled.